PocketStation

 The PocketStation is a memory card peripheral by Sony Computer Entertainment for the PlayStation home video game console.
-Categorized by Sony as a combination of a Memory Card and a miniature personal digital assistant, the device features a monochrome liquid crystal display (LCD), infrared communication capability, a real-time clock, built-in flash memory, and sound capability.
-To use the device's memory card functionality, it must be connected to a PlayStation through a memory card slot.
-It was released exclusively in Japan on January 23, 1999.

-Software for the PocketStation was typically distributed as extras for PlayStation games, included in the CD-ROM, enhancing the games with added features.
-Standalone software could also be downloaded through the PlayStation console onto a memory card, then transferred to the PocketStation for use.
-A built-in infrared data interface allows direct transfer of data such as game saves between PocketStation units, as well as multiplayer gaming.
+It was released in Japan in 1999.
+The device acted not only as a memory card but was interactive itself via a small monochrome LCD display and buttons on its case.
+Many PlayStation games included software that could be downloaded and played on the PocketStation.
+A release in Europe and North America was planned but was ultimately canceled.
+The PocketStation shares similarities with Sega's VMU for the Dreamcast.

+History

+The PocketStation was released exclusively in Japan on January 23, 1999.
 The original Japanese ship date for the PocketStation was set for December 23, 1998, but it was delayed a full month.
-Sony only shipped an initial 60,000 units of the peripheral when it was released on January 23, 1999.
+Sony only shipped an initial 60,000 units of the peripheral when it was released.
 It was initially available in two case colors: white and clear.

 It proved extremely popular, selling out all over the region.
 Sony planned to release the PocketStation outside Japan, engaging in promotional activity in Europe and North America, but the release did not occur.
-SCEA cited an inability meeting Japanese demand as the reason for the PocketStation's absence.
+SCEA cited an inability to meet Japanese demand as the reason for the PocketStation's absence.
 Despite this, a few games, such as Final Fantasy VIII and SaGa Frontier 2, retained PocketStation functionality in their localized versions.

-The PocketStation's most popular game was Dokodemo Issho, which sold over 1.5 million copies in Japan and is the first game to star Sony's mascot Toro.
-The PocketStation was discontinued in July 2002 after having shipped nearly five million units.

 On November 5, 2013, it was announced that the PocketStation would be revived as an application for the PlayStation Vita, allowing users to play PocketStation format minigames for any classic PlayStation games that they own.
 Originally only available to PlayStation Plus members, it was later released to the general public.
-It remains an exclusive to the Japanese PlayStation Vitas.
+It remains an exclusive to the Japanese PlayStation Vita.

-The PocketStation also shares similarities with Sega's VMU for the Dreamcast.

-The PocketStation was available in 4 colors, white, black, clear, and pink clear.
+Hardware

+Categorized by Sony as a combination of a Memory Card and a miniature personal digital assistant, the device features a monochrome liquid crystal display (LCD), infrared communication capability, a real-time clock, built-in flash memory, and sound capability.
+To use the device's memory card functionality, it must be connected to a PlayStation through a memory card slot.